 The Bay (Morro Bay)

 The actual bay – after which the town is named – is an exciting and incredible place, with sports events happening just about every season of the year.
-One example is the AMGEN Tour of California, an annual professional cycling stage race on the USA Cycling Professional Tour.
-In 2019, a stage of the race went through Morro Bay, which is regularly recognized as a biking-friendly community and a great place to host a cycling event.
-Additionally, the Morro Bay Triathlon is set to take place in and around the bay on November 3, 2019.
+One example is the AMGEN Tour of California, a professional cycling stage race on the USA Cycling Professional Tour.
+In 2019, a stage of the race ended in Morro Bay, which is regularly recognized as a biking-friendly community and a great place to host a cycling event.
+Additionally, the Morro Bay Triathlon is held annually during the first weekend of November.

 Sports: Cycling, surfing, triathlon